earthly/website/blog/_posts/2023-07-27-cli-with-argparse.md

 In this tutorial, let's explore using the `argparse` module by building a ToDo application that will be operated through the Command-Line.
 This project will serve as an example to introduce the various concepts of `argparse` and demonstrate their practical use.
 Therefore, throughout the tutorial, we will build the application incrementally while exploring the different features of the `argparse` module.
 The ToDo application will allow users to manage tasks by providing commands to add tasks, view the task list, mark tasks as done, and delete tasks.

-## Setting up the Environment
+## Setting Up the Environment

 Setting up the environment for the ToDo CLI project will involve getting some things ready.
 Let's look at what you will need:
 The first thing you need is to have Python installed.
-If you don't have Python installed on your system, download it [here](https://www.python.org/downloads/) and select the Python version appropriate for your operating system.
+If you don't have Python installed on your system, [download](https://www.python.org/downloads/) it and select the Python version appropriate for your operating system.
 The next thing you need to do is create the project directory; You can create the directory in your integrated development environment (IDE), or you can create it on the terminal using the following command:

 ~~~